brock-noah/react-whatever-wizard/README.md

 ### WhateverWizard
 ##### Props
 #### `scopekey`: string Default: wizard
 Key to nest step props for component.
+Used by `layoutComponent` and `componentClass`.

+#### `layoutComponent`: `class`, `React.createComponent`, `function`
+The layout that renders with each step.
+Where buttons should be placed, progress bar, step number, etc.
+Is effected by `scopeKey`.

 ### Step
 ##### Props
 #### `componentClass`: `class`, `React.createComponent`, `function`
+The component to render for that step.
+This component will receive wizard props under the `scopeKey`.

 #### `componentProps`: `object` of props for `componentClass`
+The props for the component.

 ### StepButton
 Currently, there is no `onClick` for `StepButton`, not through the Component itself nor `componentProps`.